scafeman/global-vmware-dev/vcd_nsxt_network_dhcp/README.md

-## Virtual Network DHCP Terraform Module
+## DHCP Terraform Module for Routed Data Center Group Networks

-This Terraform module will deploy DHCP service on NSX-T Logical Routed Networks in an existing VMware Cloud Director (VCD) environment using the `vmware/vcd` provider.
-This module can be used to provision DHCP service on multiple network segments.
+This Terraform module will deploy DHCP pools into existing Data Center Group Routed Networks using the `vmware/vcd` provider.
+This module can be used to provision DHCP Services on multiple routed network segments.

 ## Requirements